What material can Sterimelt process?

 Will Sterimelt need constant supervision waiting for the process to complete?

-No, once loaded, which takes less than a few minutes, the operator presses one button to start Sterimelt and can then carry on performing other duties.
-It would be no different to throwing the waste bags into a skip.
+No, once loaded, which takes less than a few minutes, the operator presses one button to start Sterimelt and is then free to carry on performing other duties.
+It would be similar to throwing the waste bags into a skip.

 Where would the Sterimelt be located?

 Sterimelt is designed for internal or external use.
+It needs to vent to atmosphere.
 It has an IP54 outdoor electrical rating and is constructed from Stainless Steel.
-Ideally the waste compound of the customer or close to where the wraps are segregated.
+Ideally Sterimelt should be sited in the waste compound of the customer or close to where the wraps are segregated.

 What happens to the blocks?

 The blocks are 100% polypropylene when processed and have commercial value, so can be used in the UK to make new products.
 They are inert, impervious to the elements or infestation and are odourless and sanitised.
-This means they can safely be stored outside on pallets, until a load is ready.
-This drastically reduces transport movements onto hospital sites.
-We have had the blocks independently analysed and confirmed sterile.
+This means they can be safely stored outside on pallets, until a load is ready.
+This significantly reduces transport movements onto hospital sites.
+We have had the blocks independently analysed and confirmed sterile when they exit Sterimelt.

 What happens if the Sterimelt breaks down?

-Sterimelt is fitted with telemetry in order for our engineers to remotely access the machine for fault finding purposes.
+Sterimelt is fitted with telemetry in order for our engineers to remotely access the machine for fault finding purposes or routine interrogation.
 Should we not be able to repair Sterimelt by remote access, then an engineer will be dispatched promptly, this is usually within 48 hours.
 The telemetry uses SIM card technology and is NOT connected to the customers digital network.

 What would happen if some contaminated wrap was placed in the Sterimelt?